LukasKiederle/seminar-compare-go/content.md

 * Basics

 ## Parallel processing
+What are the differences from golang to python when it comes to parallel programming.

 #### Goroutines:
-In go you can just make a "thread" by writing the **go** keyword in front of a function like in the following example.
+In go you can just make a "thread" by writing the **go** keyword in front of a function like displayed in the following example.

 ``` go
 package main